 Rev. Margaret Minnicks is an ordained Bible teacher.
 She writes many articles that are Bible lessons.

-Abraham's Hard Assignments
+Abram's Hard Assignments

 Abraham goes down in biblical history as a man who was faithful and obedient to God.
-He is known as "Father of many nations."
+He is known as the "Father of many nations."

 David's Hard Assignment

 Abraham had not done anything wrong to be given hard assignments.
 However, King David was given a hard assignment for doing something wrong.
 David counted the men in his army (2 Samuel 24:1-17).
 That was not a sin itself, but David’s general Joab strongly warned him against doing so.
 David insisted on doing it anyway.
 Because that angered God, He instructed David to select one of three choices for his punishment: